 The Foundation Series: The Galactic Empire is Imperial Rome, the Foundation-era galaxy is Medieval Europe.
 The entire arc is explicitly modeled on The Decline and Fall of the Roman Empire.

 The Dragonriders of Pern series by Anne MacCaffrey.
 Pern was settled in Earth's future, but reverted to a technologically inferior mostly feudal society, partly due to the intent of the colonists, and partly due to the scourge of Thread.
+Most people live in natural and man-made cave systems carved out of cliffsnote Thread can't consume non-living material, and they had neither the resources nor the infrastructure to build metal buildings called Holds.
+The Lord Holders are in charge of protecting and caring for the people under them, and the position is hereditary.
+Skilled workers live separately, in Crafthalls, similar to Guilds.
+The eponymous Dragonriders also live apart from Holders, and have their own system of governing themselves.

 Several societies in S. M. Stirling's Emberverse fulfill this trope although it also has a foot in Fantasy Counterpart Culture as supernatural elements creep in during the second trilogy.
 The Clan MacKenzie is based on a New Age interpretation (much against the liking of its founder) of a Celtic clan, while the Portland Protective Association was deliberately created by an SCA member as a copy of a medieval feudal society with trappings of Mordor.
 The oddest example are the Dķnedain Rangers founded by a mildly insane Tolkien fangirl who has a quasi-religious reverence for his books.
 There are also several "Indian" tribes many of whose members have, at best, only nominal amounts of First Nations ancestry and Norrheim, a Viking style nation founded by Asatru.
 Meanwhile over in England "Mad King Charlie" tries to turn what remains of his nation into something of a vast Rennaisance Faire, although his subjects draw the line at Morris dancing.